EricMFink/PRcasebook/Chapters/Part1-LegalProfession.md

 (d) Any communication made under this Rule must include the name and contact information of at least one lawyer or law firm responsible for its content.

-\codesec{Rule 7.3: Solicitation of Clients}

-(a) “Solicitation” or “solicit” denotes a communication initiated by or on behalf of a lawyer or law firm that is directed to a specific person the lawyer knows or reasonably should know needs legal services in a particular matter and that offers to provide, or reasonably can be understood as offering to provide, legal services for that matter.

-(b) A lawyer shall not solicit professional employment by live person-to-person contact when a significant motive for the lawyer’s doing so is the lawyer’s or law firm’s pecuniary gain, unless the contact is with a:

-> (1) lawyer;
->
-> (2) person who has a family, close personal, or prior business or professional relationship with the lawyer or law firm; or
->
-> (3) person who routinely uses for business purposes the type of legal services offered by the lawyer.

-(c) A lawyer shall not solicit professional employment even when not otherwise prohibited by paragraph (b), if:

-> (1) the target of the solicitation has made known to the lawyer a desire not to be solicited by the lawyer; or
->
-> (2) the solicitation involves coercion, duress or harassment.

-(d) This Rule does not prohibit communications authorized by law or ordered by a court or other tribunal.

-(e) Notwithstanding the prohibitions in this Rule, a lawyer may participate with a prepaid or group legal service plan operated by an organization not owned or directed by the lawyer that uses live person-to-person contact to enroll members or sell subscriptions for the plan from persons who are not known to need legal services in a particular matter covered by the plan.

-\codesec{Rule 7.6: Political Contributions to Obtain Legal Engagements or Appointments by Judges}

-A lawyer or law firm shall not accept a government legal engagement or an appointment by a judge if the lawyer or law firm makes a political contribution or solicits political contributions for the purpose of obtaining or being considered for that type of legal engagement or appointment.

 \End{legalcode}

 \case{Bates v.
 State Bar of Arizona}{433 U.S. 350}{1977}

 ### MR. JUSTICE BLACKMUN delivered the opinion of the Court.